raid-7/LinkbaseBot/README.md

 ========
 [LinkbaseBot](https://t.me/LinkbaseBot) can keep your links and look through the pages they point to.

-## Contributing
+## Bug reports and feature requests
-Feel free to open an issue or a pull request.
+Feel free to create an issue.